quicwg/base-drafts/draft-ietf-quic-transport.md

 Stream offsets allow for the octets on a stream to be placed in order.
 An endpoint MUST be capable of delivering data received on a stream in order.
 Implementations MAY choose to offer the ability to deliver data out of order.
-There is means of ensuring ordering between octets on different streams.
+There is no means of ensuring ordering between octets on different streams.

 The creation and destruction of streams are expected to have minimal bandwidth and computational cost.
 A single STREAM frame may create, carry data for, and